Baker Slide Collection

 The Saskatchewan History & Folklore Society would like to acknowledge and thank the Western Development Museum for their assistance in digitizing the complete Everett Baker Slide Collection, thereby enabling us place this collection on-line for all to enjoy.

-Everett Baker Slides on Video
+Everett Baker Slides on DVD

-A series of Baker slide vignettes appears on the Saskatchewan Communications Network (SCN).
+A series of Baker slide vignettes appeared on the Saskatchewan Communications Network (SCN).
 3rd Eye Media Productions has worked very closely with SHFS to produce ten vignettes, including themes such as Couples, The Co-op, Houses, Families and Work are featured.
 These colour images depict everyday life in Saskatchewan during the 1940s & ’50s and are set to beautiful music.
 A DVD of these picture vignettes can be purchased for $40.00, which includes taxes & shipping.